Nanoscale Three-Dimensional Imaging of Integrated Circuits using a Scanning Electron Microscope and Transition-Edge Sensor Spectrometer: Data Processing

 \subsection{Image Generation}

 Both two-dimensional radiographs and three-dimensional tomographic reconstructions were generated from the collected data.
+Details on the data collection can be found in the SM, Section S4.
 Due to a combination of positional drift and offset in the commanded and executed angular and linear positions of the stage, radiographs collected during each scan can be offset.
 The offset was found to be minor between inner and outer regions collected at the same angle, but were significant across different angular projections.
 If not accounted for, this misalignment would degrade image resolution in the three-dimensional reconstruction.
 A radiograph-alignment software was developed to quantify and correct for these positional offsets.
 The software operates by first aligning the two-dimensional radiographs from a scan at a given projection angle.
 Then, angle-to-angle alignments are performed in a sequential fashion with adjacent angles aligned to one another (e.g., $0^\circ$ to $\pm7.5^\circ$, $\pm7.5^\circ$ to $\pm15^\circ$, etc.).

 To generate a three-dimensional image from aligned two-dimensional radiographs, the code TomoScatt was used.\supercite{Levine_tomoscatt_2019} TomoScatt utilizes an objective function with a Bayesian prior and that evaluates the log likelihood that a given reconstruction is optimal.\supercite{SauerBouman_1993} The code was edited here to accommodate a finite source and aspects of the TES spectrometer, such as pixel positioning and energy-specific reconstructions.
 Additional information regarding reconstruction algorithm development and results can be found in a recent publication.\supercite{levine2023tabletop}